drakang4/jamak/README.md

-# Subtle Subtitle
+# Jamak
-> A simple subtitle editor based on Electron, React and Redux
+> A subtitle editor built with Electron, React and Redux.

 Currently in development